Do you have student staff members who are working/studying remotely? Here are resources to support them from afar.

 Attention to the details and deadlines associated with campus recruiting and payroll is an important aspect of overseeing student staff members.
 The following tools can help you meet the administrative expectations of your supervisory role.

 Mark your calendar!
-Students are paid every two weeks.
+Students are paid twice per month.
 Note the dates highlighted in purple—these are the deadlines to verify and approve your student staff members' timecards.

 Supervisors of student positions that involve access to confidential information need to have those student staff members read and sign a "Non-disclosure and Confidentiality Agreement" to ensure that they have a clear understanding of their roles and responsibilities.
 The forms signed by student staff members should be retained in your departmental files.